Billionaire Profile

 Early Life

-Joe Rogers Jr. was born in Jackson, Tennessee, in 1950 or 1951.
-He is the eldest of four children.
-His father, Joe Rogers Sr., co-founded Waffle House with Tom Forkner.
+Joe Rogers Jr. was born in Jackson, Tennessee, in 1946.
+He is the eldest of four children born to Joe Rogers Sr. and Ruth Jolley Rogers.
+Growing up, Rogers worked at Waffle House from a young age, learning the restaurant business firsthand.

 Rise to Success